When your coworker, boss, or friend has let everyone know that they're in their final months at their workplace, it’s a good time to celebrate.

 12. A few spending-more-time-with-Fido items

 Do you know that your coworker just loves his dog?
-Pick up a new frisbee, some chew toys, or a great leash with a good grip that can make your coworker smile.
+Pick up a new frisbee, some chew toys, or a great leash with a good grip that can make your coworker smile, or give them a gift basket of treats and toys.

 He’ll get more time for long walks with his dog, so you can also suggest your favorite routes for walking in your town.